VarCoder/VisualBoQ/readme.txt

 		- Type in cmd into the address bar
 		- In the pop-up window, run this command "pip install -r requirements.txt"

+How to Run:
+	* Place the Excel File (Proposal Workbook) into the directory
+	* Run the Python File
+		- Open the command prompt in the same way as earlier and run python main.py
+		- Right Click on the File and Open With Python 3.7
-How to Run the MAIN.py program
+	* The output will be in a Word Document with the same name as the Proposal File How to Run the MAIN.py program
 	1 Place the Excel File (BuildTrack Proposal Workbook) into the directory where the PYTHON program is stored 2 Run the Python File using ANY one of the 2 options below